zarino/zarino.co.uk/_posts/2021-10-30-far-east-trip-vietnam-singapore.md

 But our days in Vietnam also made us realise just how precarious many of these peoples’ lives are.
 There was incredible poverty on display, and it was heartbreaking to hear our tour guide talk about the exploitative corporations and cheap Chinese labour that cut down even further on the opportunities available to Vietnamese people just trying to get by.

 Then, to travel from the poverty of Vietnam, to the bombastic hyper-technological richness of Singapore – what a contrast.
 The light shows in Singapore were spectacular, especially considering they’re put on _every night_, entirely for free.
 There’s an unease here though, too, with places like Raffles putting a highly polished sheen on what is still, shamefully, a history of cruelness and erasure under British colonial rule.
-(When will we learn to stop fucking up other people’s countries?)
+(As I said [last time](/post/far-east-trip-japan-taiwan-hong-kong/), when will we learn to stop fucking up other people’s countries?)

 Overall, looking back on the entire holiday, Japan, Taiwan, and Vietnam stood out as places I’d love to explore in more detail – Japan in particular.
 At the other end of the spectrum, China was indifferent—verging on outright hostile—to us as visitors, and no matter what museums or attractions were available, I simply never felt safe in the country.
 Hong Kong, too, was a disappointment – dirty, tired, and dumbed down for tourists.